Phileosopher/commonplace/politics-leftism.md

 In practice, this means that the greatest authority on just about any subject is a Black, Native-American Muslim Palestinian [transgender](gender.md) who was a refugee from Israel, of African colonial descent.
 Their ancestors were slaves, they were raised in the ghetto, [formerly incarcerated](hardship-incarceration.md), with [ASD](https://books2read.com/autism/) and recurring [PTSD](hardship-ptsd.md), [anxiety](mind-feelings-fear.md) issues, [substance addiction](addiction.md), [morbidly obese](body-2_diet.md), and vegan.
 They had an alcoholic [mother and no father](people-family.md), never finished high school, and have never had a [job](jobs-1_why.md).

 By stating someone is born into a lesser class, everyone is a personalized [victim](hardship-ptsd.md) in need of rescuing that nobody can legitimately [understand](understanding.md).
-However, they tend to dismiss [how much we all have in common](humanity-universals.md) and are *insanely* prejudiced against an oppressor class (i.e., heterosexual white neurotypical males).
+However, they tend to dismiss [how much we all have in common](humanity-universals.md) and are *insanely* prejudiced against the alleged oppressor class (i.e., heterosexual white neurotypical males within identity politics).

 Under identity politics, the claim is that a specific person is more fit to lead *only* by virtue of their race, gender, ethnicity, or whatever.
 It doesn't consider other elements like aptitude, [experience](results.md), or [wisdom](understanding.md).
 In effect, it's [bigoted favoritism](image.md).